 7.8 Paragraphs (7.1) and (7.2) of the rules regarding the quorum and the postponement of an annual general meeting shall apply also to an extraordinary general meeting, but with the provision that if no quorum is present after half an hour from the time appointed for a postponed extraordinary general meeting requisitioned by members the meeting shall be cancelled, and no extraordinary general meeting shall be requisitioned for the same purpose( s) until the lapse of at least 6 months from the date thereof

 7.9 The secretary shall forward to all members a soft copy of the draft minutes by email of each annual and extraordinary general meeting as soon as possible after its conclusion and members can have a hard copy upon request.

-8.2 All office-bearers of the Society and every officer performing executive functions in the Society shall be Malaysian citizens.
-For Non-Malaysian written approval must be obtained from the Registrar of Societies.
+8.2 All office-bearers of the Association and every officer performing executive functions in the Association shall be Malaysian citizens.

 8.5 The Committee shall meet at least once every three months and 7 days’ notice of each meeting shall be given to the members.
 The President acting alone, or not less than three of its members acting together may call for a meeting of the Committee to be held at any time.
 At least one half of the Committee members must be present for its proceedings to be valid and to constitute a quorum.

-8.6 Where any urgent matter requiring the approval of the Committee arises and it is not possible to convene a meeting, the Secretary may obtain such approval by means of a circular letter.
-The following conditions must be fulfilled before a decision of the Committee is deemed to have been obtained:-
+8.6 Where any urgent matter requiring the approval of the Committee arises and it is not possible to convene a meeting, the Secretary may obtain such approval by means of a circular and emails.
+The following conditions must be fulfilled before a decisions of the Committee is deemed to have been obtained:-

 8.7 Any member of the Committee who fails to attend three consecutive meetings of the committee without satisfactory explanation shall be deemed to have resigned from the Committee.